hall-lab/cloud-polices/PITCHME.md

 ### IAM Policies

-* Buckets should use primarily IAM for access management
+* Buckets should primarily use IAM for access management
-* Google groups and service accounts should be used for ownership/access instead of individual owners and ACLs
+* Google groups and service accounts should be used for ownership/access instead of individual owners

 ---

 ### IAM Storage Access Roles

+* storage.legacyBucketOwner - Grants permission to view and edit objects and their metadata, including ACLs.
 * storage.admin - full control of objects and buckets.
 * storage.objectAdmin - full control of objects, including listing, creating, viewing, and deleting objects
 * storage.objectCreator	 - allows users to create objects.
 Does not give permission to view, delete, or overwrite objects